djradon/predicates/p.sawUnplannedActivity.md

 id: NVhzx38ype48CYGC37xjg
 title: sawUnplannedActivity
 desc: ''
-updated: 1635679946968
+updated: 1635712935417
 created: 1635679872837
 ---

-can replace "sawActivity" if everything is either planned or unplanned
+coupled with [[p.sawPlannedActivity]], can help replace "sawActivity" if everything is either planned or unplanned